In addition to my academic work and individual psychoanalytic psychotherapy, I also provide couples therapy.

-- Enjoying being a victim.
+- Wanting being a victim.

-- Using children to manipulate their partner.
+- Wanting to use children to manipulate their partner.

 My goal is not to save anyone’s relationship, nor is it to end anyone’s relationship.